hanggrian/IIT-ITM510/assignments/quiz2.md

 > 3. with an accompanying parallel array
 > 4. when only a very small number of values need to be stored

-**B**. with an accompanying integer value that holds the number of items stored
+**B.** with an accompanying integer value that holds the number of items stored

 ## Problem 6